ACTION THEMES

 North Africa facing changes in global trade: what agricultural export strategies?

-The recent rise in trade tensions on global markets, illustrated by the strengthening of tariff barriers in the United States, is a reminder of the complex challenges of a rapidly changing globalization landscape.
-In this unprecedented context, the FARM Foundation is continuing its regional analyses of African agricultural foreign trade, focusing on North Africa and its trade with the rest of the world.
-A second part will complement these analyses on trade relations with the United States and China.
+The recent rise in trade tensions on global markets, illustrated by the strengthening of tariff barriers in the United States, is a reminder of the complex challenges of a globalization in full restructuring.

 EXAMPLES OF SUPPORTED PROJECTS